-- One in five people still lacks access to modern electricity
+- 13per cent of the global population still lacks access to modern electricity.

 - 3 billion people rely on wood, coal, charcoal or animal waste for cooking and heating